Saturday, September 15, 2018

 This CME activity is provided by Integrity Continuing Education.

-This activity is jointly provided by Global Education Group and Integrity Continuing Education.
+This CEU/CNE activity is co-provided by Postgraduate Institute for Medicine and Integrity Continuing Education.

-This activity is supported by independent educational grants from Astellas Pharma US, Inc., Boehringer Ingelheim Pharmaceuticals, Inc., Novartis Pharmaceuticals Corporation, and Sunovion Pharmaceuticals, Inc.
+This activity is supported by independent educational grants from Actelion Pharmaceuticals US, Inc., Boehringer Ingelheim Pharmaceuticals, Inc., Lilly USA, LLC, Novartis Pharmaceuticals Corporation, a division of Valeant Pharmaceuticals North America LLC, and Sunovion Pharmaceuticals, Inc.